Member Menu

 Three Reasons Why We Tell Stories

-There are many reasons why we tell stories.
+Here is why we tell stories.
 Stories fascinate us all our lives.
 As children, we loved to be told fairy tales and to hear, time after time, the tales our parents told us about what we did and said when we were babies, as well as the stories about their own childhoods.
-As soon as we were old enough, we told stories about ourselves for our parents and for our friends.
+As soon as […]

 WritingGreatMemoryListsCOVERsm